laurammonteiro/paris-urban-heat-green-inequality/README.md

 Passionate about sustainability, inequality, and AI for public good.

 - 📍 Based in Paris (for this project)
-- 🌱 Focused on urban climate solutions
+- 🌱 Focused on urban climate resilience
 - 🌎 LinkedIn: [linkedin.com/in/laurammonteiro](https://linkedin.com/in/laurammonteiro)